What Happens if the At-Fault Driver Has No Insurance in Minnesota?

 transparent stars icon

 Minnesota follows a no-fault insurance system.
 This means that after an accident, your insurance policy covers certain damages regardless of who caused the accident.
 You must file a claim with your own insurance company, even if the other driver was at fault.
-However, no-fault coverage is limited to economic damages like medical bills and lost wages.
-Non-economic damages such as pain and suffering may require filing a claim against the at-fault driver.
+However, no-fault coverage is limited to economic damages, such as medical bills and lost wages.
+Non-economic damages, such as pain and suffering, may require filing a claim against the at-fault driver.

 Minnesota Minimum Insurance Coverage Requirements